-Groundwater quality and quantity is connected to that of surface water and this that2 is recognised in this chapter, while providing for its management separately.
-Bores will be managed to ensure that they are of good quality properly constructed3 and do not lead to contamination of groundwater, wastage of water or unnecessary effects on other bores or surface water_bodies (Policiesy 6-22, 6-24, and 6-25).
-2 Groundwater management zones have been established and sustainable allocations set, and2 groundwater takes will be managed within these allocations (6-234-Policy 6-21).
-2 Groundwater quality within the Region is good and is not declining, but maintaining this good quality will be a consideration when managing discharges (Policy 6-89).
-2
+Groundwater quality and quantity is connected to that of surface water and this is recognised in this chapter, while providing for its management separately.
+Bores will be managed to ensure that they are of good quality and do not lead to contamination of groundwater, wastage of water or unnecessary effects on other bores or surface waterbodies (Policy 6-22, 6-24, 6-25).
+Groundwater management zones have been established and sustainable allocations set, groundwater takes will be managed within these allocations (6-24).
+Groundwater quality within the Region is good and is not declining, but maintaining this good quality will be a consideration when managing discharges (Policy 6-9).